ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 Columns of this type contain taxon names showing the taxon from which other data in the row was recorded.
-All of the values in the row must appear in the Taxon Names column in the Taxa worksheet.
+All of the values in the row must appear in the Taxon Names column in a Taxa worksheet (i.e. either GBIFTaxa or NCBITaxa).

 You don't need to complete any other descriptors.
 In particular, there is no need to provide a list of accepted values: the entries are validated against the